 1. Format your files correctly.
-They should be Microsoft Word documents.
-No exceptions.
-Use this template for prose and this template for poetry.
+Good examples are this template for prose and this template for poetry.
 Limit 20 pages of prose or three poems unless instructed otherwise by the workshop leader.
-Note: We ask that you put at the top of your Word Document any trigger warnings that may be necessary.
+Note: We ask that you put at the top of your submission any trigger warnings that may be necessary.
 Survivors of traumatic experiences, such as sexual abuse or war, may need a warning before diving into your piece.
 Trigger warnings are not invitations to disregard a piece of writing; we believe this is a fair way to make everyone feel safe.

 If you have questions, please contact us.
 We’re looking forward to meeting you!